Reverend Russ Button

 The role of chaplain is to bear witness to suffering, to offer a spiritual perspective in times of challenge, and to help remember that there is always a tomorrow.

-About Rev Russ: Ordained by the Chaplaincy Institute of Berkeley, California, Rev Russ has done service work with the Ministry of the Golden Gate, the San Francisco Night Ministry, as well as the work of hospital and hospice chaplain.
+About: Ordained by the Chaplaincy Institute of Berkeley, California, I have done service work with the Ministry of the Golden Gate, the San Francisco Night Ministry, as well as the work of hospital and hospice chaplain.
+I have walked into hospital rooms of the dead, dying and their families, providing prayer and solace in the way they best need.
 Rev Russ has borne witness to suffering and brought comfort to those in the worst hours of their lives.
 His work is one of compassion and giving back to Life.

 I tailor ceremonies to fit your spiritual traditions and preferences.
 I meet you on your spiritual turf.
 I like to describe the word sacred as that which gives us life as well as gives us meaning.
 Hawaiian culture sees the land and ocean as sacred, for they provide the means of life.
 The ti plant is sacred because its many uses including healing, food preparation and construction.
 Many Hawaiians feel that ohana(family) is sacred because they anchor their identity in it.